udryan10/udryan10.github.io/_posts/2016-03-10-puppet-noop-site-deployment.md

 ---
 layout: post
-title: Puppet noop for Site Rollouts
+title: Puppet noop for site rollouts
 subtitle: Using noop mode for site deployments
 ---